MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/business-risks.md

 ms.custom: governance
 ---

-# Identity Baseline motivations and business risks
+# Motivations and business risks in the Identity Baseline discipline

 This article discusses the reasons that customers typically adopt an Identity Baseline discipline within a cloud governance strategy.
 It also provides a few examples of business risks that drive policy statements.

 <!-- markdownlint-disable MD026 -->

-## Identity Baseline relevancy
+## Relevance

 Traditional on-premises directories are designed to allow businesses to strictly control permissions and policies for users, groups, and roles within their internal networks and datacenters.
 These directories typically support single-tenant implementations, with services applicable only within the on-premises environment.